mtulio/provider-certification-tool/docs/user-installation-review.md

     | ./insights-ocp-etcd-logs
 ```

-- Generate the overall report aggregated by the hour:
+- Report aggregated by hour:

 > TODO: also improve the tool `insights-ocp-etcd-logs` to report by the hour - maybe using flags